alcappello/music-bot/README.md

 The three external APIs are MusicBrainz, Wikipedia and CoverArtArchive.

 ## How to install
+- Clone this repository.
-Simply clone this repository, create a .env file on the root directory based on the .env-example template and then run `docker-compose up -d` in order to build and run the Docker containers for this application.
+- Create a .env file on the project directory based on the .env-example template
+- Run `docker-compose up -d` in order to build and run the Docker containers for this application.

 Note that .env contains, among other options, the exposed ports for the containers.
 When the containers are up & running, it would be possible to reach music-api at the address `http://localhost/api/artist/:mbid`.

 ## Data format